ianmhuff/auto-translate/README.md

 The script will also keep code on the same line it started on; i.e. if a particular bit of code is on line 57 in the original, it will still be on line 57 when the script is done.
 That way, any lines of code that need additional work can be easily investigated by comparing against the original code.

-I'm not a Python expert by any means so this code is probably insanely inefficient, but it works for now at the very least.
+I'm not a Python expert by any means so this code is probably pretty inefficient, but it works for now at the very least.

 How to use: